-Trichonephila clavata, also known as the ‘Joro Spider’, is a member of the golden orb-web spider genus.
-The spider can be found throughout Japan, Korea, Taiwan, China, and more recently, northeast Georgia.
+Trichonephila clavata, also known as the ‘Joro Spider,’ is a member of the golden orb-web spider genus.
+The spider can be found throughout Japan, Korea, Taiwan, China, and, more recently, the Southeastern United States.
 Joro spiders are easily identified by their larger size and distinctive, gold-tinted multi-layered webs.
 They are a scary-looking spider, but should you be worried?
-In this article, we’ll tell you everything you need to know about the joro spider, including what to do when you find them.

 Identifying The Joro Spider

-• Size – Large-sized abdomen with even longer legs.
-Females have a body that’s roughly ⅔” – 1” and males are roughly ¼” – ⅖”.
-Female joro spiders in our region have been identified with leg spans measuring 3” – 4”.
+- Size – Large-sized abdomen with even longer legs.
+Females have a body that’s roughly ⅔” – 1”, and males are roughly ¼” – ⅖”.
+Female Joro spiders in our region have been identified with leg spans measuring 3” – 4”.

-• Color – Female spiders have deep blue and yellow bands on their legs, and the abdomen is an infusion of red, yellow, and black in asymmetrical patterns.
+- Color – Female spiders have deep blue and yellow bands on their legs, and the abdomen is an infusion of red, yellow, and black in asymmetrical patterns.
 Males are plainer as they only have a brown body.

-• Sightings – Joro spiders are typically seen mostly during the fall months (September & October).
+- Sightings – Joro spiders are typically seen mostly during the fall months (September & October).

-• Lifespan – Approximately one year.
+- Lifespan – Approximately one year.

 Where Did the Joro Spider Come From?